-We strive to employ good governance practices ✓ Non-Executive Chairman-The Board annually appoints a Non-Executive Chairman of the Board and is structured to have a lead director if the Board determines to combine the roles of Chairman of the Board and Chief Executive Officer.
-This framework ensures the Board operates independently of management and that directors and shareholders have an independent leadership contact. ✓ Majority Vote Standard-A director must tender his or her resignation if his or her election receives less than a majority vote in an uncontested election. ✓ Executive Sessions-The independent members of the Board hold an executive session at each regular Board meeting. ✓ Annual Director Elections-Each director stands for election by the Company's shareholders each year. ✓ Say on Pay-We provide shareholders with an annual advisory vote on named executive officer compensation. ✓ Proxy Access-A shareholder, or group of up to 20 shareholders, who have continuously owned at least 3% of our outstanding common stock for 3 years or more may nominate and include in our proxy statement up to the greater of 2 director nominees or 20% of our Board. ✓ Special Meetings-Shareholders holding at least 20% of our outstanding common stock may call a special meeting.
-Our compensation program is designed to align with shareholder interests ✓ Pay for Performance-Our executive compensation program links compensation to Company and individual performance over both the short- and long-term. ✓ Stock Ownership Guidelines-We maintain robust stock ownership guidelines for the Chief Executive Officer and other executive officers. ✓ Double Trigger Accelerated Vesting-Equity awards are subject to a "double trigger" for accelerated vesting in the event of a change in control followed by termination of employment.
-We strive to adhere to good executive compensation practices ✓ Recoupment Policy - We maintain a recoupment policy for performance-based cash and equity-based incentive payments in the event of a financial restatement. ✓ Double Trigger Change in Control Agreements - We maintain change in control agreements that provide executives with benefits of up to two times the sum of salary and average annual incentive in the event of a change in control followed by termination of employment. ✓ Independent Compensation Consultant - The Compensation Committee retains an independent compensation consulting firm that provides no other services to the Company. × No Tax Gross-ups and No Excessive Perquisites - There are no tax gross-ups and we provide limited perquisites to executive officers. × No Hedging - Directors and executive officers are prohibited from engaging in hedging transactions with respect to Company securities. × No Repricing of Underwater Stock Options - The Brink's Company 2017 Equity Incentive Plan prohibits re-pricing of underwater stock options without shareholder approval.
+le strive to employ good overnance practices ✓ Non-Executive Chairman-The Board annually appoints a Non-Executive Chairman of the Board and is structured to have a lead director if the Board determines to combine the roles of Chairman of the Board and Chief Executive Officer.
+This framework ensures the Board operates independently of management and that directors and shareholders have an independent leadership contact.
+Majority Vote Standard-A director must tender his or her resignation if his or her election receives less than a majority vote in an uncontested election.
+Executive Sessions-The independent members of the Board hold an executive session at each regular Board meeting. ✓ Annual Director Elections-Each director stands for election by the Company's shareholders each year.
+Say on Pay-We provide shareholders with an annual advisory vote on named executive officer compensation. ✓ Proxy Access-A shareholder, or group of up to 20 shareholders, who have continuously owned at least 3% of our outstanding Common Stock for three years or more may nominate and include in our proxy statement up to the greater of two director nominees or 20% of our Board.
+Special Meetings-Shareholders holding at least 20% of our outstanding common stock may call a special meeting. pi al ur compensation rogram is designed to ign with shareholder terests Pay for Performance-Our executive compensation program links compensation to Company and individual performance over both the short- and long-term.
+Stock Ownership Guidelines-We maintain robust stock ownership guidelines for the Chief Executive Officer and other executive officers.
+Double Trigger Accelerated Vesting-Equity awards are subject to a "double trigger" for accelerated vesting in the event of a change in control followed by termination of employment. g e strive to adhere to cod executive Recoupment Policy-We maintain a recoupment policy for performance-based cash and equity- based incentive payments in the event of a financial restatement.
+C ompensation practices Double Trigger Change in Control Agreements-We maintain change in control agreements that provide executives with benefits of up to two times the sum of salary and average annual incentive in the event of a change in control followed by termination of employment.
+Independent Compensation Consultant-The Compensation Committee retains an independent compensation consulting firm that provides no other services to the Company.
+No Tax Gross-ups and No Excessive Perquisites-There are no tax gross-ups and we provide limited perquisites to executive officers.
+No Hedging-Directors and executive officers are prohibited from engaging in hedging transactions with respect to Company securities.
+No Repricing of Underwater Stock Options-The Brink's Company 2017 Equity Incentive Plan prohibits re-pricing of underwater stock options without shareholder approval.